winterborn/ubiodiscoveryservice/README.md

 ### Welcome to Ubio Discovery Service!

-This is a web application consisting of a backend built with Node.js and TypeScript and a frontend built with React and TypeScript.
+This is a web application consisting of a backend built with Node.js and TypeScript and a frontend built with React.
 The service monitors client applications by tracking their heartbeats and managing their instance statuses.
 Below are the instructions for setting up and running the app on your local machine.

 ## Getting Started